-In March 2021, Direção-Geral das Artes (General Directory for the Arts of the Portuguese Ministry of Culture) supported 19 artistic projects within the framework of the Arts and Mental Health Programme.
-This programme aimed to create synergies, through the arts, that would help meet the challenges which were, and are still, faced in the field of mental health in Portugal, and to promote the struggle against the discrimination and stigma generally associated with mental illness.
-This line of financing resulted from a partnership with the P28 association.
+In March 2021, the organisation of the Ministry of Culture of Portugal Directorate-General for the Arts (DGARTES) supported 19 artistic projects within the framework of the Arts and Mental Health Programme.
+This programme aimed to create synergies, through the arts, that would help meet the challenges that were, and still are, faced in the field of mental health in Portugal, and to promote the struggle against the discrimination and stigma generally associated with mental illness.
+This line of funding resulted from a partnership with the P28 association.

-The Hearing Voices Project, produced by Marionet, resulted from this financing, with the partnership of the Centre for Social Studies of the University of Coimbra, the Hearing Voices Movement and Radio Aurora of the Júlio de Matos Hospital.
-The goal was to give visibility and offer some enlightenment on the experience of hearing voices other people do not, so as to help reduce the stigma surrounding it.
+The Hearing Voices Project, produced by Marionet, resulted from this funding, with the partnership of the Centre for Social Studies of the University of Coimbra, the Hearing Voices Movement and Radio Aurora from the Júlio de Matos Hospital.
+The goal was to give visibility and contribute to the enlightenment of the experience of hearing voices that other people do not hear, so as to reduce the stigma surrounding it.

-The Hearing Voices Project took on this commitment to artistically approach the voice hearers’ experience, portraying its significance, sensory perception, changes through life, periods of crisis, but also of alternatives, and their place in a narrative of the self.
+The Hearing Voices Project took on the commitment to artistically approach the experience of hearing voices, portraying its meaning, sensory perception, changes through life, periods of crisis, but also alternative ones, and its place in a self-narrative.

-In what concerns social intervention, the project makes a contribution in sensitizing for the experience of hearing voices and the diverse ways in which this experience is lived and understood, fighting stigma and discrimination and fostering positive responses to related experiences, by bringing awareness to a variety of ways of dealing with harsh or confusing voices, and promoting safe spaces for sharing.
+In terms of social intervention, the project contributes to raise awareness of the experience of hearing voices and the diverse ways in which this experience is lived and understood, fighting stigma and discrimination and fostering positive responses to related experiences, by raising awareness of a variety of different ways of dealing with harsh or confusing voices, and promoting safe spaces for sharing.

 THE PROJECT AND ITS PARALLEL VOICES

 What was proposed, then, was the creation and public performance of a theatre show, that would promote reflection on the experience, together with other initiatives, disseminating the topic widely.
-Complementarily, a sound installation was created from the Countless Voices show; several round tables were held on the theme; several programs were created and broadcast in Rádio Aurora- A Outra Voz‘s regular podcast, and a number of personal articles were published in P3, a section of the Público newspaper.
+Complementarily, a sound installation was created from the Countless Voices show; several round tables were held on the theme; several special programs on the topic were broadcasted in the podcast of Radio Aurora – A Outra Voz, as well as a set of opinion texts published in P3, a section of the Público newspaper.

 The project resulted in the creation of a show promoting reflection on the hearing voices experience.
-A research-based theatre methodology was used: interviews were made to voice hearers, as well as to caretakers, from which the show’s dramaturgy was created.
+A research-based theatre methodology was followed: interviews were made with voice hearers, as well as caretakers, from which the show’s dramaturgy was created.

-As a collective art form, Theatre results from the gathering of a variety of artistic visions, which we purposefully exacerbated in building this show.
+As a collective art form, Theatre results from the gathering of a variety of artistic visions, which we deliberately exacerbated in building this show.
 Thus, the scenes composing it result from a multiplicity of voices, and reflect different perspectives and sensibilities regarding this reality.
-The intimate discourses uttered by these voices and those who hear them, take the leading roles here, in a fiction inspired by realities which often overwhelm us.
+The intimate discourses of these inner voices, and those who hear them, appear here in leading roles, in a fiction inspired by realities that often overwhelm us.

-A sound instalation was simultaneously created and first presented to the public from November 25th to Dezember 10th 2021, in Teatro da Cerca de São Bernardo.
+A sound installation was simultaneously created and first presented to the public from November 25th to December 10th, 2021, in Teatro da Cerca de São Bernardo.

-Concerning the cycle of talks this project generated, on November 28th 2021, a post-show talk was also held.
-The goal was to open a space where the artistic and technical teams of the “Hearing Voices Project” could talk about the research and learning process leading to the show.
-The talk was titled “Let the Airplane through” and counted on the presence of all of the project’s partners, as well as the public.
+Regarding the cycle of talks this project generated, a post-show talk was also held on the 28th of November 2021.
+The goal was to create a space where the artistic and research teams of the “Hearing Voices” Project could talk about the research and learning process that led to the show.
+The talk was titled “Let the Airplane through” and counted with the presence of all the project’s partners, as well as the audience.

-Rádio Aurora, of the Júlio de Matos Hospital, created five podcasts in relation to the “Hearing Voices Project“, within their usual weekly radio programme, broadcast in several national radios and also available online.
-On the first episode Juš Škraban and Celina Vilas Boas, founders of the Hearing Voices Movement Portugal, are interviewed.
+Rádio Aurora, from Júlio de Matos Hospital, produced five podcasts as part of the “Hearing Voices“ Project, integrated in their usual weekly radio show, broadcasted in several national radio stations and also available online.
+In the first episode, Juš Škraban and Celina Vilas Boas, founders of the Hearing Voices Movement – Portugal, were interviewed.
 The two-part interview with nurse Roberta Machado was broadcast in the second and third episodes of the podcast.
-In the fourth episode it’s social assistant Erika van Der Hakken’s turn.
+In the fourth episode it’s the turn of social worker Erika van Der Hakken, who works with voice-hearers.
 The fifth episode will be broadcast soon.